-SEAC proposes to use the same definition of jewellery articles as is used in the cadmium restriction for jewellery, as described above.
+SEAC proposes to use the same definition of jewellery articles as is used in the cadmium restriction for jewellery.

 Measurement methods

 The proposed restriction aims at preventing lead poisoning of children because of the misuse of jewellery articles which contain lead and its compounds.